Boyiliee/AOD-Net/README.md

 Good luck for your research.

 # Improved AOD-Net with Positional Normalization (PONO)
-Pytorch version will be updated.
+Pytorch version with [PONO](https://github.com/Boyiliee/PONO) will be updated.

 Bibtex:
 ```